aboldguess/tanksfornothing/README.md

 - Hold `C` for freelook, `V` to toggle first/third person
 - Mouse wheel zoom
 - Modern admin dashboard with CRUD for nations, tanks, ammo and terrain plus live statistics
+- Player signup/login with persistent tracking of games, kills and deaths

 ## Requirements
 - Node.js 18+ and npm